joshii-h/Coding-Challanges/Readme.md

-#This is my coding challange
+# This is my coding challange

-1.)
-Password generator
+1. ) Password generator